 Do you find yourself having to discount to win business?
-What would discounting 2% less mean to your business?
-Relatively speaking, that might not sound like much, and that is what your customers want you to think.
-However, your company is unique because of its capabilities, products, expertise, and value despite what others say or think.
+What would a discount of 2% less mean to your business?
+That might not sound like much, and that is what your customers want you to think.
+However, despite what others say or think, your company is unique because of its capabilities, products, expertise, and value.
 Some may even describe your services and products as a commodity.

 If your average sale is $20K, 2% is an additional $400.
 If it's $1 million, you'll reap an extra $20K.
 You can do the math.

-Another way to look at the 2 percent is to ask yourself how much you would have to sell to make up the difference.
-For example, if your profit margin is 15%, you would have to sell an additional $2,667 to net another $400 profit.
+Another way to look at the 2 percent is to ask yourself how much you would have to sell to make the difference.
+For example, if your profit margin is 15%, you must sell an additional $2,667 to net another $400 profit.
+You would need to sell an additional $133,334 to make up that difference!
 Even more startling is the $20K at 15%.
-You would need to sell an additional $133,334 to make up that difference!

-Two entities have a vested interest in ensuring you think of your products and services as commodities, your customers, and your competitors.
-When you think of your products and services as commodities, most of your conversations will naturally focus on price and discounts.
-This causes many salespeople to feel like they are simply "order takers" with little power or influence.
+One of your main sales job is to protect your company's margins!
+Your customers and competitors are vested in ensuring you think of your products and services as commodities.
+Most conversations naturally focus on price and discounts.
+This causes many salespeople to feel like they are order takers with little power or influence.
 If that were the case, many companies would encourage customers to order online, avoiding the costs of salespeople and their associated salaries and expenses.
-One of your main jobs as a salesperson is to protect your company's margins!

 So help your team protect your company's margin.
 Check out our Financial Justification and Value-Added Negotiating courses.